Tom Hanson Photojournalism Award

 - Include your resume.
 Applicants may also submit a letter of recommendation from a current employer or teacher, although this is not mandatory.

-Applications for the Tom Hanson Award can be submitted starting Nov.
-26, 2012, and must be received by Jan.
-7, 2013.
-The Selection Committee will review applications in January, 2013 and may conduct interviews with the top candidates.
-The successful applicant will be chosen early February, 2013.
+Applications for the Tom Hanson Award can be submitted in November, 2013, and must be received by Jan.
+9, 2014.
+The Selection Committee will review applications in January, 2014 and may conduct interviews with the top candidates.
+The successful applicant will be chosen early February, 2014.

 All entries should be sent in one Zip file using following naming convention: